ShirinG/ShirinG.github.io/_posts/2016-12-11-homologous_genes_post.md

 tags: AnnotatioDbi ggplot2 dendextend networkD3
 ---

 This week I want to explore how many of our human genes have homologs in other species.
-I will use this to show how to visualize this with dendrograms and (D3-) networks.
+I will use this question to show how to visualize dendrograms and (D3-) networks.

 <br>